-For more information on the IAC program or centers in other areas, visit the Department of Energy's website.
+For more information on the IAC program or centers in other regions, visit DOE's website.

 Our site visit begins with a meeting with plant personnel, such as an engineering or facilities manager, in which we ask for a description of plant operations, processes, equipment, any specific areas of interest or concern, and goals for the assessment.
 Then we ask plant personnel to walk us through the facility and explain the manufacturing process and flow of materials, while we note areas that may have energy efficiency or waste reduction potential.
 Our team then returns to specific equipment and processes to collect additional details and data.
 We bring extensive metering and diagnostic equipment to measure operating characteristics such as electricity use, combustion efficiency, power factor, air flow, process temperature, ambient temperature, and light levels.
+We may leave data loggers on site to measure operation over a weeklong period.
 We conclude the site visit with another brief meeting with plant personnel to discuss our findings so far and outline potential recommendations.
 Our team typically spends one day on site, but two days may be scheduled for certain facilities.

 After the site visit, our team researches and analyzes both technical and financial factors for each recommendation, and then develop estimates for implementation cost and annual cost savings.

-We may ask some clients to participate in case studies to promote the IAC program and highlight the company's efforts to improve their efficiency.
-We will only publish identifying details such as company name and location with the client's written permission.
+We may ask clients to participate in case studies for use in IAC program outreach.
+We only publish identifying details such as company name and location with the client's written permission.